Camille Paglia: Feminism

 Though Paglia admires Simone de Beauvoir and The Second Sex ("the supreme work of modern feminism... its deep learning and massive argument are unsurpassed") as well as Germaine Greer, Time critic Martha Duffy writes that Paglia "does not hesitate to hurl brazen insults" at several feminists.
 In an interview, Paglia stated that to be effective, one has to "name names"; criticism should be concrete.
 Paglia stated that many critics "escape into abstractions", rendering their criticism "intellectualized and tame".
-Paglia was known as one of the scholars and feminists that theorized American singer Madonna within feminism and for which publications such as Vogue called her the "high priestess of post-feminism".
+Paglia was known as one of the scholars and feminists that theorized American singer Madonna within feminism, for which publications such as Vogue called her the "high priestess of post-feminism".

-Paglia accused Greer of becoming "a drone in three years" as a result of her early success; Paglia has also criticized the work of feminist activist Diana Fuss.
-Elaine Showalter calls Paglia "unique in the hyperbole and virulence of her hostility to virtually all the prominent feminist activists, public figures, writers and scholars of her generation", mentioning Carolyn Heilbrun, Judith Butler, Carol Gilligan, Marilyn French, Zoe Baird, Kimba Wood, Susan Thomases, and Hillary Clinton as targets of her criticism.
+Paglia has accused Greer of becoming "a drone in three years" due to being overly satisfied with her early success; she also criticized the work of feminist activist Diana Fuss as "junk".
+Elaine Showalter called Paglia "unique in the hyperbole and virulence of her hostility to virtually all the prominent feminist activists, public figures, writers and scholars of her generation", mentioning Carolyn Heilbrun, Judith Butler, Carol Gilligan, Marilyn French, Zoe Baird, Kimba Wood, Susan Thomases, and Hillary Clinton as targets of her criticism.

 Paglia accused Kate Millett of starting "the repressive, Stalinist style in feminist criticism."
-Paglia has repeatedly criticized Patricia Ireland, former president of the National Organization for Women (NOW), calling her a "sanctimonious", unappealing role model for women whose "smug, arrogant" attitude is accompanied by "painfully limited processes of thought".
-Paglia contends that under Ireland's leadership, NOW "damaged and marginalized the women's movement".
+Paglia has also repeatedly criticized Patricia Ireland, former president of the National Organization for Women (NOW), calling her a "sanctimonious", unappealing role model for women, whose "smug, arrogant" attitude is accompanied by "painfully limited processes of thought".
+Paglia contends that under Ireland's leadership, NOW had "damaged and marginalized the women's movement".

 In 1999, Martha Nussbaum wrote an essay called "The Professor of Parody", in which she criticized Judith Butler for retreating to abstract theory disconnected from real world problems.
-Paglia reacted to the essay by stating that the criticism was "long overdue", but characterized the criticism as "one PC diva turning against another".
+Paglia reacted to the essay by stating that the criticism was "long overdue", but also characterized the essay as "one PC diva turning against another".
 She criticized Nussbaum for failing to make her criticisms earlier while accusing her of borrowing Paglia's ideas without acknowledgement.
 She called Nussbaum's "preparation or instinct for sex analysis... dubious at best", but nevertheless stated that "Nussbaum is a genuine scholar who operates on a vastly higher intellectual level than Butler".